-My name is Ann Marie and I am a former Science Teacher in Broward County from 2012-2015.
+My name is Ann Gadson (All my kids call me Mrs. G) and I am a current Science Teacher in Broward County from 2012-present.
 I enjoy teaching and believe that every child deserves an opportunity to be successful with sufficient support.
-I am currently finalizing my professional certification and in the meantime I would like to still be active in science.
-I graduated from Barry University with a Biology/Biochemistry specialization but my heart is in Biology and Life Science.
-Overall I am a kinesthetic, auditory and visual learner that loves lab experimentation and innovative ways to break down the subject matter and to show the connections to everyday life.
-I look forward to bringing science some well deserved justice.
+I graduated from Barry University with a Biology/Biochemistry specialization, but my heart is in Biology and Life Science.
+I currently teach Biology and because of my love for children I am honored to serve as FRESHMAN CLASS SPONSER in which I am so excited to be there for my new babies coming from middle to high school.
+Overall, I am a kinesthetic, auditory and visual learner that loves lab experimentation and innovative ways to break down the subject matter and to show the connections to everyday life.
+I look forward to bringing science some well-deserved justice.
 Science is relative and FUN!!

 Education & Certification